Clubs and Activities: How to start a Club » HOW TO START A STUDENT CLUB AT ROCKVALE HIGH SCHOOL

 High School Club Ethics

-Extracurricular activities are a portion of your applicant profile that admissions officers are always curious to learn about.
 Getting involved in clubs, both inside and outside of school, allows students to explore and develop interest that they may want to pursue in college and beyond.

 “The 1984 Federal Equal Access Act imposes national rules on the formation of high school clubs.
 The law states that if the school receives government funding, it must provide equal opportunity for meeting places and access to facilities for all religious or political clubs.
 Meetings would be student-run, refrain from any disruptive activities and have faculty advisers that act only as supervisors for religious clubs, not participants.”